S-Anusri/CoconutTreeDetection/README.md

 # CoconutTreeDetection
-Work done by Anusri Sanyadanam as part of the VSFS Internship under the mentorship of Thomas Cecere
+Work done by Anusri S as part of the VSFS Internship under the mentorship of Thomas Cecere

 RoIs for this work are:
 1. Majuro, Republic of Marshall Islands